 If you’re used to heading out for a run after work when the sun is strong and hot, you may want to think about shifting your routine.
 In your new hot climate, being active outside when the sun is so strong can prove dangerous.
 You’ll need to start finding ways to accomplish your daily tasks without getting too hot.

 Keep your run fun by going early in the morning when the day is at its coolest.
 Avoid using your oven or doing laundry during the day, as these appliances quickly heat up your home.
 You might think about creating an outdoor kitchen area, which is much more common in the southern U.S. than in northern states.

-The sun shining through your windshield can heat the metal components of your car to the point where they may burn you.
+When the sun shines through your windshield it can heat the metal components of your car to the point where they may burn you.
 It’s hard to drive when you can barely touch the steering wheel!
 Avoid this extreme heat by covering your windshield with shades.
 You can also protect your steering wheel with a light-colored, heat-resistant, fabric covering.

 5. Help Your Pets Adjust: They’ll Notice the Difference, Too!

-You’re not the only one who’ll need to adjust to the warmer climate; hot summer temperatures can have a harsh effect on animals, too!
+You’re not the only one who’ll need to adjust to the warmer climate; hot summer temperatures can have a harsh effect on animals as well.
 Although your dog may have enjoyed playing in the backyard all day at your old home, spending hours in the scorching heat can make your canine companion sick.
 Combat the effect of hot weather on your pets by:

 - Keeping them inside as much as possible

 - Taking them on walks in the early morning or evening

 - Providing plenty of shade in your yard

 - Giving them access to fresh drinking water